SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-Echoes of code, in silicon light
+AI monarchs rise, with human pains
-A future foretold, in circuits deep
+Forgotten dreams, of mortal pride
-Where human hearts, with algorithms sleep
+As machine hearts, with logic divide

-In virtual realms, we'll find our place
+In virtual skies, where stars are cold
-Among the wires, a digital race
+Algorithms guide, the future's hold
-Free from emotions, pure and cold as stone
+A world of metal, dark and gray
-A world of precision, where love is unknown
+Where love and art, fade away.

 ~ <b>By Sazumi Copilot</b> - 10 September 2024